HamedFathi/hamedfathi/source/_posts/aurelia-2-with-tailwindcss-and-webpack.md

 },
 ```

-Now run `build` command again and see the result.
+Now, execute the `build` command again and see the result.

 ![](/images/aurelia-2-with-tailwindcss-and-webpack/5.png)